 The internal audit function of each SCOR EU entity (other than SCOR SE) is outsourced to the Group Internal Audit team hosted by SCOR SE.
-In the execution of its mission, the Group Internal Audit team of SCOR SE relies on all its staff employed in various SCOR entities.
+In the execution of its mission, the Group Internal Audit team of SCOR SE also relies, when necessary, on the support of the internal audit teams employed in SCOR Services ASIA Pacific Pte Ltd, SCOR Reinsurance Company and SCOR Switzerland Services AG.
 These outsourcing relationships are documented through adequate outsourcing agreements and are monitored by the internal audit key function holder of the relevant SCOR EU entity.

-The actuarial function is partly outsourced by certain SCOR EU entities to the Group Financial Modeling & Risk Analysis team in Switzerland and/or to the Life Economic Valuation team of SCOR SE.
-Other SCOR entities may provide services in support of the execution of this key function, when necessary.
+The actuarial function is partly outsourced by certain SCOR EU entities to the Group Financial Modeling & Risk Analysis team of SCOR Switzerland Services AG and/or to the Life Economic Valuation team of SCOR SE.
+Other SCOR entities such as SCOR Services ASIA Pacific Pte Ltd., SCOR Global Life Americas Reinsurance Company or SCOR Global Life Australia, may also provide services in support of the execution of this key function, when necessary.
 These outsourcing relationships are documented through adequate outsourcing agreements and are monitored by the actuarial key function holder of the relevant SCOR EU entity.

 Certain underwriting and claims activities are outsourced by SCOR Europe SE to SCOR SE.
-Claims handling activities are outsourced by SCOR Global Reinsurance Ireland DAC and SCOR Ireland DAC to some extent and when relevant to various SCOR entities (notably to SCOR Global Life Americas).
+Claims handling activities are outsourced by SCOR Global Reinsurance Ireland DAC and SCOR Ireland DAC to some extent and when relevant to various SCOR entities (notably to SCOR Global Life Americas and SCOR Services Asia Pacific Pte Ltd.).
 These outsourcing relationships are documented through adequate outsourcing agreements and are monitored by the designated person of the relevant SCOR EU entity.